Keolis

 Keolis was given the task of converting the Vélizy bus depot to an electric bus fleet.
 This requires an efficient depot and charging management system that takes into account the special requirements of electric vehicles and optimizes their use.

-To enable and optimize the switch to electric operation, PSI was commissioned to implement a customized PSIebus depot and charging management system.
+To enable and optimize the switch to electric operation, PSI was commissioned to implement a depot management system along with an integrated system for load, charging, and energy management.

-The depot and charging management system takes into account not only the length of the route but also weather conditions that can affect the range of the vehicles, thus optimizing the charging processes.
-A positioning system detects the buses as they enter the depot and assigns them to a charging station depending on their charge status and the next round of the route.
+In addition to route lengths, external factors such as weather conditions that affect the range of the vehicles are also incorporated in charging planning.
+A positioning system detects the buses as they enter the depot and helps the EDMS automatically assign the buses to the appropriate charging stations depending on their charge status and route planning.

 The comprehensive components and systems enable flexible and efficient charging of electric buses, ensure continuous monitoring and adaptation of the charging process, and contribute to optimized use of the infrastructure.